Higher European demand boosts Cognizant revenue

 Shares of IT services companies took a hit last month on news that the U.S. Senate Judiciary Committee was debating a draft immigration bill that could hurt Indian outsourcing firms' businesses in the United States. (link.reuters.com/fug67t)

-The proposals, which include a sharp cut in the number of foreign workers who can be sent to the United States by companies such as Infosys and TCS, have won support from rival U.S. firms including IBM (IBM.N) and Accenture (ACN.N).
+The proposals, which include a sharp cut in the number of foreign workers who can be sent to the United States by companies such as Infosys and TCS, have won support from rival U.S. firms including IBM and Accenture.

 "Although the recently introduced bill includes some important fixes to the green card process, there are also some clauses that would be detrimental to Cognizant," President Gordon Coburn said on a conference call with analysts.